otheabould/lowbar/README.md

  If you do not have node installed, refer to [this guide](https://nodejs.org/en/download/package-manager/) for installation instructions.

-To confirm you have npm installed on your machine, run the following code:
+To confirm you have npm installed, run the following code:

 ```
 npm -v